What Is Product-Led Growth? A Practical Guide for SaaS Teams

 PLG is a poor fit when:

 The product can’t deliver value without human setup.
-If your product needs configuration, data migration, or integration work before it’s useful, self-service breaks down.
+Self-service breaks down if your product requires significant configuration or integration work before it can be used.

 Your ACV is high and your sales cycle is long.
 Enterprise deals worth $100K+ typically require relationship-building, custom demos, and multi-stakeholder buy-in.